Stories and Traditions

 In 2008, he founded the Hambis Printmaking Museum in Platanisteia and in 2019 the Municipal Hambis Printmaking Museum in Nicosia.
-A unique project – the first and only – Printmaking museum in Cyprus, thus realizing his lifelong vision: to make encourage people to learn to engrave and appreciate engravings by artists, both Cypriot and foreign, both passed and contemporary.
+The Printmaking Museum, Hambis Tsangaris` lifelong vision, is a unique project aiming to encourage people to learn to engrave and appreciate engravings by artists, both Cypriot and foreign, both passed and contemporary.

 The area of Pitsilia is well known for its smoked cold cuts choiromeri Choiromeri – a kind of ham made of pork leg, posirti Posirti – smoked pork belly , lountza Lountza – Cured pork tenderloin and sausage.
 The preparation process is what differentiates them from other smoked meats.
 For the preparation of the sausages, meat is marinated in local dry red wine and smoking is done using native tree twigs and shrubs, which gives the meat a distinctive smoky flavour, which pairs perfectly with the other local aromatic spices and herbs used.

-Pitsilia’s cold cuts are registered as Protected Designation of Origin high quality products.
+Pitsilia’s cold cuts are registered as Protected Geographical Indication (PGI) high quality products.
 They are produced according to predefined specifications in communities located in the demarcated region of Pitsilia.

 The cold cuts represented a significant part of the diet of the rural families of Pitsilia where the temperature is just right for preserving food.
 The process of preparation took place during the Christmas season and the quantities produced were sufficient to cover a whole year’s needs.
 This dietary habit of the locals continued up until the early 20th century.